Jach/voronoi_base/README.md

 This also provides a base framework for more traditional interviews...
-The interviewer can request working code that is easy to verify, e.g. in 30-60 minutes generate the diagram for two points or given a full two hours generate the full diagram.
+The interviewer can request working code that is easy to verify, e.g. in 30-60 minutes generate the diagram for two points (see the [two-point-problem-statement](https://github.com/Jach/voronoi_base/tree/two-points-problem-statement) branch for detailed notes on this) or given a full two hours try to generate the full diagram.

 Alternative problems are available too like getting a demonstration of the 4-color theorem or generating splines, and of course there is always the potential to discuss better refactors, improvements, test coverage...
 Can discuss augmenting the graph structure with the site data or bounding polygon info or other things to facilitate coloring, answering geospatial queries, implementing convex hull, etc. Lots and lots of options.

 ![Result of bundled fortune's algorithm](screenshot.png)